Lord Great Chamberlain: 20th and 21st centuries

 6 May 2023: Lord Carrington (Lord Great Chamberlain since 2022) on his way to the Coronation of Charles III and Camilla (with Baroness Manningham Buller).

 In 1902 it was ruled by the House of Lords that the then joint office holders (Gilbert Heathcote-Drummond-Willoughby, 1st Earl of Ancaster, George Cholmondeley, 4th Marquess of Cholmondeley, and Charles Wynn-Carington, 1st Earl Carrington, later Marquess of Lincolnshire) had to agree on a deputy to exercise the office, subject to the approval of the Sovereign.
 Should there be no such agreement, the Sovereign should appoint a deputy until an agreement be reached.

 In 1912 an agreement was reached.
 The office, or right to appoint the person to exercise the office, would thereafter rotate among the three joint office holders and their heirs after them, changing at the start of each successive reign.
 Cholmondeley and his heirs would serve in every other reign; Ancaster and Carrington would each serve once in four reigns.

 As the Cholmondeley share and the Ancaster share (held since 1983 by Jane Heathcote-Drummond-Willoughby, 28th Baroness Willoughby de Eresby) are not further split, each of these holders decides in his or her turn to act as Lord Great Chamberlain or to name a person who will act as Lord Great Chamberlain.
 The Carrington share was divided at his death among his five daughters and their heirs, and has since been further divided, with 11 people holding shares as of September 2022.
 At accession of Charles III the turn fell to the Carrington heirs who named their cousin Rupert Carington, 7th Baron Carrington, to act as Lord Great Chamberlain.
 Being descended from the Earl's younger brother he himself has no share of the office.

 On 6 May 2023, the Lord Great Chamberlain presented spurs to King Charles III as part of Charles' coronation.
-The spurs were included among the first English coronation ornaments in 1189 and were used during the coronation of Richard I.
+Spurs are included among the first English coronation ornaments and were presented in the coronation of Richard I in 1189.